Padredilg/Game-Score-Tracker/README.md

 This is an app for friends/colleagues to record and track their scores against each other through a ranking system that allows them to sort through various criteria.

 Luiz and Vas were here.
+Alex has not been here yet.
+Neither have Ray and Julian.